 Tip: This is the perfect pre-club dinner spot.

 Dubbed as “Not Your Daddy’s Steakhouse,” this celebrity hot spot combines a luxury steakhouse with a nightlife vibe.
 Beef aficionados will love the ribeye cap—chef Stephen Hopcraft separates the best part of the ribeye, layers three rib caps on top of each other, and slices them so they bond.
 Other than the ribeye cap and mushroom pot pie, we recommend the Lil BRGs (add foie gras!), Tuna Tartare, and the Sweet Potato Donuts for dessert.

-Bazaar Meat by José Andrés (SLS Las Vegas)
+Bazaar Meat by José Andrés (SAHARA Las Vegas)

 Featured dish: Albondigas (Spanish meatballs)

 Vibe: Off the wall and artsy, yet upscale